Beyond Ordinary

 Zina Day-McGuire

 The McGuire's purchased land in Wild Horse Ranch, that was once part of the Day Homestead.
 The Day's came from the well- known and famous "Spur Ranch" in Texas.
-They traveled for days, via horse drawn wagons, and homesteaded 180 acres, with the homestead being built on what is now the "Day Tank".
+They traveled for days, via horse drawn wagons, and homesteaded 180 acres, with the homestead being built on what is now the "Day Tank" (location of the Wild Horse Pavilion).

 All of the fire department apparatus, both old and new, were obtained either by donations or grants written by Zina.

-Zina became a certified Fire Instructor with the State of New Mexico in 2010 and was also the "first" County Wildfire Prevention Coordinator, County Fire Marshal and County Fire Chief within the years 2006 through 2014.
+Zina became a certified Fire Instructor with the State of New Mexico in 2010 and was also the "first" Catron County Wildfire Prevention Coordinator, Catron County Fire Marshal and Catron County Fire Chief within the years 2006 through 2014.
 She was also an EMS 1st Responder and was the 1st Responder of the Year for the Region in 2006.
+Zina was part of the Unified Command Structure representing Catron County for both the 538,049 acre Wallow Wildland Fire in 2011 and the 297,845 acre White Water/Baldy Wildland Fire of 2012.

-Thank you Zina for making sure Wild Horse Ranch Community was safe, had access to medical care and lower insurance premiums.
+Thank you Zina for making sure Wild Horse Ranch Community was safe and prepared and had access to medical care and lower insurance premiums.

 Wade F. Dixon